nzaeee/macos-dotfiles/README.md

 # My dotfiles

-This directory contains my dotfiles for macOS.
+This repository contains all my dotfiles for macOS, including my Brewfile, my config for zsh, tmux, ghostty and more

 ## Requirements